Quick Links

 with session ID

-5. Associate device data and event data by matching the session ID — Kount 360 associates the device data and the event data, using the session ID that was passed to Kount 360.
+5. Associate device data and event data by matching the session ID: Kount 360 associates the device data and the event data by using the session ID that was passed to Kount 360.

-Proper placement and configuration of the browser Device Data Collector is important for gathering information to identify devices, adhere to business policies, and accurately define login risk.
-Incorrect placement or misconfiguration can cause limited or no data collection.
+Placement and configuration of the browser Device Data Collector is important for gathering information to identify devices, adhere to business policies, and accurately define sign in risk.

 Page and Page Location